Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 04 - Azure Resource Manager,  Resource group, Resources/README.md

 # Resource Groups
-Logical containers where you deploy and manage Azure resources like virtual machines, databases, web apps, and storage accounts.
+Resource Group is a Logical containers inside the subscription where we deploy and manage Azure resources like virtual machines, databases, web apps, and storage accounts.

-Simplified: Resource groups are basically a grouping of resources for easier management.
+Simplified: Resource groups are basically a grouping of resources together for easier management.

 Why it matters: Makes it easier to organize, monitor, and control access to related resources.

 # Resources
 Think of resources in Azure as individual pieces or instances of the services you use. each Azure resource serves a specific purpose, such as storing data, running applications, or managing networks.

-Like virtual machines, app services, storage accounts, SQL databases, function apps, etc. All these are azure services.
+For the example:

-And what you create using these services is called resources.
+virtual machines, app services, storage accounts, SQL databases, function apps, etc. all these are azure services, And what you create using these services is called resources.